aishasalim/cheap_flights_bot/README.md

 <img width="368" alt="Finish Button picture" src="https://github.com/aishasalim/cheap_flights_bot/assets/87562264/a62204dc-e46d-4104-aa96-4723727198e8">

 🔨 The project is not done yet.
 I am aiming at doing more functionality so that the user could enter:

-🧑‍🤝‍🧑 Passenger number and their type.
+🧑‍🤝‍🧑 Passenger number and their type. <br>

-🚏 Maximum stopover number.
+🚏 Maximum stopover number. <br>

-🛫 Flight class.
+🛫 Flight class. <br>

-🌇 Starting city they are flying from.
+🌇 Starting city they are flying from. <br>

-💻 Data from the Spreadsheets that they could post from the chat.

-Feel free to contribute to make this bot even better! 🤝 Happy flying! 🌍✈️
+💻 Data from the Spreadsheets that they could post from the chat. <br> Feel free to contribute to make this bot even better! 🤝 Happy flying! 🌍✈️